martintrojer/martintrojer.github.com/content/post/2014-12-04-developing-clojure-in-the-cloud.md

 One of the reasons I've been holding back from pushing Docker to clients is that deployment options have been been spartan, but that is rapidly changing.
 Amazon just announced the [EC2 container service](http://aws.amazon.com/ecs/) and that takes care of many of my reservations.

-Some reservations that do remain is that how to actually construct the more complicated containers (for databases etc) that you rely on.
-Dockerfiles are just not powerful enough, while [alternatives](http://ianmiell.github.io/shutit/) are being built I feel that these guys are reinventing Chef/puppet.
-How to handle secuirty updates is another problem area.
+Some reservations that do remain are how to actually construct the more complicated containers (for databases etc.) that you rely on.
+Dockerfiles are just not powerful enough; while [alternatives](http://ianmiell.github.io/shutit/) are being built, I feel that these developers are reinventing Chef/Puppet.
+How to handle security updates is another problem area.

 There is also a split in the Docker family currently unfolding; CoreOS just announced their Docker alternative [Rocket](https://coreos.com/blog/rocket/).
 It will be interesting to see where it will end up.

-Finally, when talking about non-VM deployment options.
-One thing that has me really exited is unikernels or library OSes.
-[OSv](http://osv.io/) and [MirageOS](http://www.openmirage.org/) looks incredibly promising.
+Finally, when talking about non-VM deployment options, one thing that has me really excited is unikernels or library OSes.
+[OSv](http://osv.io/) and [MirageOS](http://www.openmirage.org/) look incredibly promising.